lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ====================

 ADQL is the `Astronomical Data Query Language <https://www.ivoa.net/documents/ADQL/>`_.
 The language is used by the `IVOA <https://ivoa.net>`_ to represent astronomy queries posted to Virtual Observatory (VO) services, such as the Rubin LSST TAP service.
 ADQL is based on the Structured Query Language (SQL).

-Selecting "Edit ADQL (advanced)" will change the user interface to display an empty box where users can supply their query statement.
+Selecting "Edit ADQL" will change the user interface to display an empty box where users can supply their query statement.
 Scrolling down in that interface will show several examples.

-**Turn a single table query into ADQL.**
+**Turn a UI assisted (i.e., single table) query into ADQL.**
-At any point while assembling a query using the single table query interface described above, clicking on "Edit and Populate ADQL" will transform the query into ADQL.
+At any point while assembling a query using the UI assisted query interface described above, clicking on "Populate and edit ADQL" at the bottom of the page will transform the query into ADQL.
-Note that any changes then made to the ADQL are not propogated back to the single table query constraints.
+Note that any changes then made to the ADQL are not propogated back to the UI assisted query constraints.

 **Converting fluxes to magnitudes** is much easier with the ADQL interface by using the `scisql_nanojanskyToAbMag()` functionality as demonstrated below.

 **Query the TAP schema.**
 Information about the LSST TAP schema can be obtained via ADQL queries.